Hexaville/HexavilleAuth/README.md

 ## License

-SNSAuthenticationMiddleware is released under the MIT license.
+HexavilleAuth is released under the MIT license.
 See LICENSE for details.